The Best Spring Hikes at Capitol Reef in March

 1.7 miles one way | ~440 ft elevation gain | Moderate

 Named for the Mormon polygamists — or “cohabitants” — who allegedly hid in this canyon from federal marshals in the 1880s, Cohab is one of those trails that rewards you quickly.
 The initial climb is steep but short.
 Once you’re in the canyon, the trail opens into a narrow red-walled passage full of character.
-Come out the other side and you’ll find yourself above Fruita with expansive views across the park.
+Come out the other side and you’ve got expansive views across the park, looking back down over Fruita and the Fremont River valley.
 March mornings up here are among the finest Capitol Reef has to offer.

 Grand Wash